USFR Media Group

 U.S. Farm & Ranch Supply Company, Inc. (d/b/a USFR Media Group) was an integrated media company incorporated in Texas in February 2000.
 A family-owned business, it was headed by Chairman and CEO Gregory L. Brown, a rancher who previously owned an independent oil and gas firm, and his wife, socialite Linda Lyons Brown.
 It owned television stations, published lifestyle magazines, and created infomercials and promotional videos.

 First ventures, with magazines and America One

-USFR Media Group joined John B. Goodman (industrialist)'s Westchester Media to publish three magazines Westchester Media previously founded or bought: Cowboys %26 Indians (magazine), Western & English Today, and a magazine for International Polo Club Palm Beach named Polo that was mired in lawsuits with Ralph Lauren Corporation.
+USFR Media Group joined John B. Goodman's Westchester Media to publish three magazines Westchester Media previously founded or bought: Cowboys %26 Indians (magazine), Western & English Today, and a magazine for International Polo Club Palm Beach named Polo that was mired in lawsuits with Ralph Lauren Corporation.

 In 1995, they established America One, a network of about 100 stations across the United States.

 Involvement with Stanford Financial Group, and expansion

 In June 2001, Stanford Financial Group started investing in USFR Media Group as one of many companies that was part of that Ponzi scheme.
 In total, Stanford invested almost $25 million over nine years.

 In 2006, USFR Media Group bought KTBU from Lakewood Church for $30.5 million.

 In 2007, they moved their headquarters to a 30,000 square foot broadcasting facility in Houston which had been built by Time Warner and used by News 24 Houston.

 Stanford Financial Group's marketing publications touted USFR Media Group as a piece of their investment portfolio.